Total Mobility scheme

 • Getting on or off the vehicle

-• Travelling securely
+• Travelling safely and securely

 • Getting to your final destination